isomorphic-software/smartclient-docs/reference.md

 **Important Note**: this class is not directly usable except for skinning and for subclassing when setting [TreeMenuButton.treeMenuConstructor](classes/TreeMenuButton.md#attr-treemenubuttontreemenuconstructor) on a [TreeMenuButton](classes/TreeMenuButton.md#class-treemenubutton).

 ---
-## Class: WindowMaximizeButton

-### Description
-Marker class available in our [React JSX support](kb_topics/reactSupport.md#kb-topic-using-smartclient-with-react) and [Component XML](kb_topics/componentXML.md#kb-topic-component-xml) to indicate within the [Window.headerControls](classes/Window.md#attr-windowheadercontrols) that the header maximize button should be rendered.
-Note that an instance of this class is never drawn, and it's only made available in these cases to allow for a simple syntax where every header control can be declared as a class.

----
-## Class: WindowMinimizeButton

-### Description
-Marker class available in our [React JSX support](kb_topics/reactSupport.md#kb-topic-using-smartclient-with-react) and [Component XML](kb_topics/componentXML.md#kb-topic-component-xml) to indicate within the [Window.headerControls](classes/Window.md#attr-windowheadercontrols) that the header minimize button should be rendered.
-Note that an instance of this class is never drawn, and it's only made available in these cases to allow for a simple syntax where every header control can be declared as a class.

----
-## Class: WindowCloseButton

-### Description
-Marker class available in our [React JSX support](kb_topics/reactSupport.md#kb-topic-using-smartclient-with-react) and [Component XML](kb_topics/componentXML.md#kb-topic-component-xml) to indicate within the [Window.headerControls](classes/Window.md#attr-windowheadercontrols) that the header close button should be rendered.
-Note that an instance of this class is never drawn, and it's only made available in these cases to allow for a simple syntax where every header control can be declared as a class.

----
 ## Class: CancelItem

 *Inherits from:* [ButtonItem](classes/ButtonItem.md#class-buttonitem)